OSC/ood-documentation/source/installation/add-cluster-config.rst

 .. note::

-   The :ref:`active-jobs` and the :ref:`my-jobs` won't be able to list or submit jobs without a resource manager.
+   The :ref:`active-jobs` and the :ref:`job-composer` won't be able to list or submit jobs without a resource manager.

 Torque/PBS